 The basic steps to start a saltwater aquarium

 2. Decide where you will put your tank so you can determine the size and what specific tank you want to buy.
+Things to take into account: Will it be a saltwater tank with fish and corals?
+Fish only?
+What saltwater fish are you planning to keep?

 4. Make your saltwater with a good quality salt and RO (Reversed Osmose) or DI (Deionized) water.
 You can also purchase your water from your LFS (Local Fish Store) or use water straight from the ocean.
 (Make sure if this is allowed in the region where you live first.)
 Check the salinity level with a seawater refractometer so you’re sure it’s 35ppt.